-Founders and company insiders want to maintain their control over the direction of their companies, even after they IPO and have minority ownership stakes.
-However, such newly IPO’d companies also want to be added to a major stock index so their shares are bought up by passive index funds and ETF’s.
+Founders and company insiders want to maintain their control over the direction of their companies, even after they IPO and maintain minority ownership stakes.
+However, such newly IPO’d companies also want to be added to major stock indices so their shares will be bought up by passive index funds and ETFs.

-However, institutional investors (think of firms like BlackRock, Vanguard, State Street, Fidelity and big pension funds) are not comfortable investing their capital (or their clients’ capital) in companies over whom they have little to no influence.
+Institutional investors (think of firms like BlackRock, Vanguard, State Street, Fidelity and big pension funds) are not comfortable investing their capital (or their clients’ capital) in companies over which they have little to no influence.
 Without voting rights, shareholders feel they cannot hold boards accountable.

 Add to the mix stock exchanges all over the world fighting over the next big IPO in an environment where private companies are waiting longer and longer to IPO.
 The list of Unicorns (private companies with a valuation over $1 billion) is pretty long, and every exchange on the planet wants to take those private companies public.

 For example, Hong Kong Exchanges & Clearing Ltd. (HKEX) has claimed that Chinese companies that have multi-class shares have raised $30+ billion in the USA over the last 10 years.
 Given that environment, HKEX’s CEO (Charles Li) has alluded that his exchange will embrace more IPO’s by companies with multiple share classes, even though so far those same companies will be excluded from the Hang Seng indices.